hmc-cs111-spring2016/project/documents/final.md

 All of these features should combine to make using my DSL much easier than other competing languages and libraries.

 ## Language Design
+My DSL revolves around vectors which contain arbitrary numbers of ordered scalar values.
+Most of the operations users can perform on vectors are element-wise, meaning they operate on just the corresponding elements of all the vectors involved.
+In a declarative language, these operations could be performed by storing all the values in arrays and performing the operations in a for loop that loops over every element.
+In a functional language, these operations could be performed by storing all the values in lists and mapping the operation onto eacn element in the lists.
+Currently, users can perform any common integer, logical, or bitwise operation on vectors in my DSL.
+For example, vectors can be operated on element-wise with addition, logical and, XOR, shifts, and many other operations.
+Element-wise operations on vectors look idential to their scalar equivalents in the host language.
+So, `a + b` is just as valid if `a` and `b` were integers or vectors of integers.
+My DSL also includes a form of the ternary and filter operations.
+Due to the constrainst of the host language, the ternary operator is the only element-wise operator that differs between scalars and vectors.
+Instead of looking like `a ? b : c` (or  `if (a) then b else c)`, it is written as `a.choose(b,c)`.
+The `filterBy` method, written as `A.filterBy(b)` generates a new vector that only includes the elements from `A` if the corresponding element in `B` is `true`.
+The order and number of elements in the returned vector are not guaranteed to be the same as the original vectors.
+While floating point methods are not currently supported (like max, min, rounding, or power functions), they could be added in a future update.

+My DSL also supports a few handy operations that involve more than one element from the same vector.
+These operations are `A.sum()`, `A.product()`, and `A.rotate(b)`.
+`Sum` and `product` compute the sum and product of all the elements of a vector.
+`Rotate` moves all the elements in the vector to the right by the specified number.
+For example, rotating a vector containing `[0,1,2,3,4]` by 2 would result in a vector containing `[3,4,0,1,2]`.
+To rotate elements to the left, a negative number can be used with the rotate function.

+Finally, my DSL supports almost all scalar datatypes.
+It can operate on 8, 16, 32, and 64 bit integers (both signed and unsigned), boolean values, and 32 bit floating point numbers.
+Unfortunately, the backend used to implement my language does not always support 64 bit floats (also known as doubles in some languages), so my DSL cannot universally support them.

+## Language Implementation